Yang-Anqi/PG05/README.md

 For the dataset we used for training, three preprocessing steps were applied: merging the COVID-19 and Pneumonia-Viral classes, removing duplicates, and cropping the lung regions.
 The corresponding processed dataset is available at https://drive.google.com/drive/folders/1iEyI_RQc_DbJZmpQQxlX3ewfO_EUtBrh?usp=sharing

 We also provide processing code in the "find_similar" folder to identify identical images, as well as text files containing the names of identical images under each category.

+## About Environment and GPU Hardware Configuration:
+The environment is specified in the requirements.txt, and the hardware configuration for training the model is as follows:

+Graphics Card: RTX 4060 Laptop GPU, CUDA Version: 12.6

+Memory: 8GB GDDR6

+Equipped with 3072 CUDA cores and 4th Gen Tensor Cores

+**Note:** The versions provided in requirements.txt are compatible with CUDA 12.6.
+If your CUDA version is different, please select versions of certain packages, such as PyTorch and torchvision, that are compatible with your CUDA version.